-We entered into an employment agreement with Robert Galvin (the 'Galvin Employment Agreement') effective as of January 1, 2019, as amended April 4, 2020 pursuant to which Mr. Galvin currently serves as our Interim Chief Executive Officer and as our Interim Chief Operating Officer.
-The term of the Galvin Employment Agreement will continue for a period of three years and automatically renews for successive one-year periods at the end of each term until either party delivers written notice of their intent not to renew at least 60 days prior to the expiration of the then effective term.
+The Company entered into an employment agreement with Robert Galvin (the " Galvin Employment Agreement") effective as of January 1, 2019, pursuant to which Mr. Galvin was appointed as Chief Administrative Officer and served as Interim Chief Operations Officer.
+The Galvin Employment Agreement was subsequently amended on April 4, 2020.
+The terms of the Galvin Employment Agreement continue for a period of three years and automatically renew for successive one-year periods at the end of each term until either party delivers written notice of their intent not to renew at least 60 days prior to the expiration of the then effective term.

-Pursuant to the terms of the Galvin Employment Agreement, Mr. Galvin receives a base salary of \$675,000.
-Mr. Galvin is also entitled to receive an annual incentive bonus at the sole discretion of our Board, based on criteria established annually by the Board in its sole discretion.
+Pursuant to the terms of the employment agreement, Mr. Galvin receives a base salary of \$675,000 and is entitled to receive an annual incentive bonus at the sole discretion of our Board, based on criteria established annually by the Board in its sole discretion.
 Any such incentive bonus shall be paid no later than March 15 of the fiscal year following the fiscal year in which it was earned.
-Furthermore, pursuant to the terms of the Galvin Employment Agreement, we promised to issue annual grants of ten-year stock options (the "Time-Vested Options") to purchase such number of our common shares equal to \$800,000 minus the value of the base salary for that year.
-The option grant shall vest in 12 equal quarterly installments commencing on the last day of the calendar quarter next following the date of grant and otherwise pursuant to the terms and conditions of an award agreement.
-Such Time-Vested Options may be granted as either stock options or restricted stock units.
-Mr. Galvin is also entitled to the annual performance based options (the "Performance Options") to purchase such number of our common shares as determined by our compensation committee; provided, however, that the value of each annual grant shall be equal to no less than \$400,000.
+Furthermore, pursuant to the terms of the Galvin Employment Agreement, we promised to issue annual grants of ten-year stock options (the "Time-Vested Options") to purchase such number of our Shares equal to \$800,000 minus the value of the base salary for that year.
+Each option grant shall vest in 12 equal quarterly installments commencing on the last day of the calendar quarter next following the date of grant and otherwise pursuant to the terms and conditions of an award agreement.
+Such Time-Vested Options may be granted as either stock options or Restricted Stock Units.
+The Galvin Employment

+Agreement also entitles Mr. Galvin to annual performance based options (the "Performance Options") to purchase such number of our Shares as determined by our Compensation Committee; provided, however, that the value of each annual grant shall be equal to no less than \$400,000.
 We retained the discretion to cancel all, some or none of the Performance Options based on the achievement of certain individual or Company performance objectives.
 The Performance Options expire ten years from the date of grant and vest in 12 equal quarterly installments commencing on the last day of the calendar quarter following the date of grant.

-The Performance Options may be granted as either a grant of stock options or restricted stock units.
-Mr. Galvin is also eligible to participate in the Company's benefit plans, along with vacation, sick and holiday pay in accordance with the Company's policies established and in effect from time to time.
+The Performance Options or Restricted Stock Units.
+The Galvin Employment Agreement also entitles Mr. Galvin to participate in the Company's benefit plans, along with vacation, sick and holiday pay in accordance with the Company's policies established and in effect from time to time.

-In the event that we terminate Mr. Galvin's employment for Cause (as defined in the Galvin Employment Agreement), we shall pay Mr. Galvin his accrued but unpaid salary (the "Galvin Accrued Salary") until the date of termination.
-If Mr. Galvin is terminated for Cause, then any options that vested 12 months prior to the date of termination shall be exercisable for 90 days following the date of termination and all other options shall terminate.
+In the event that we terminate Mr. Galvin's employment for Cause (as defined in the Galvin Employment Agreement), we shall pay Mr. Galvin accrued but unpaid salary (the "Accrued Salary") until the date of termination.
+Upon his termination for Cause, any options that vested 12 months prior to the date of termination shall be exercisable for 90 days following the date of termination and all other options shall terminate.